gegp01/gaia/R/Ising_MoranI.md

 # Analyzing spatial structure in the Ising model of criticality

-## Moran's Index (I)
+## Moran's Index (<i>I</i>)

 The index estimates the spatial structure in the Data, i.e. how likely is to predict the value of an spatial observation with values of the neighbours arround the observation.
-This index is calculated as the ratio of the number of observations (N) divided by the Weights (W) indicating whether an observation should be accounted for the calculation or not:
+This index is calculated as the ratio of the number of observations (N) divided by the Weights (W) indicating whether an observation should be accounted for in the calculation of I or not:

 $$  <i>I = {N\over W} {A \over B} </i> $$